- Lions and tigers, both termed “big cats,” have overlapping ranges but seldom live in the same habitats.

 - When a female tiger and a male lion mate, their offspring is called a “liger!”

 Lions and tigers and bears, oh my!
 This classic quote may come to mind when you think of two of the world’s largest cats – the lion and the tiger.
 How can you tell these big cats apart?
 What happens when you cross a lion and a tiger?
 Do lions and tigers ever get in fights?
+Would tiger vs lion size be a factor in this epic battle?
 Who would win?
 Let’s find out.

 Lion vs Tiger